galetaire/spahousing/pages/posts/landprice.md

 For measuring urban land price, we have used a weighted value based on the urban land price of municipalities provided by the [MITMA](https://www.mitma.gob.es/el-ministerio/informacion-estadistica/vivienda-y-actuaciones-urbanas/estadisticas/suelo/estadisticas-de-precios-de-suelo-urbano).

-The final value is the outcome of using the _average price of the last 15 years_ and the _average price of the last 5 years_, in order to have a value that captures both its current price and its price tendency.
+The weighted value is the outcome of using the _average price of the last 15 years_ and the _average price of the last 5 years_, in order to have a value that captures both its current price and its price tendency.
 Being the formula as follows:

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Land%5C%3Aweighted%5C%3Avalue%5C%3A%3D%5BAverage%5C%3A5%5C%3Ayears%5Ctimes2%5D%5C%3A-Average%5C%3A15%5C%3Ayears.svg)